0xor0ne/awesome-list/topics/cybersec.md

 * ["A Red-Teamer diaries"][156]
 * ["A story about tampering EDRs"][293]
 * ["Abusing undocumented features to spoof PE section headers"][139]
+* ["Achieving Remote Code Execution in Steam: a journey into the Remote Play protocol"][587]
 * ["All about LeakSanitizer"][460]
 * ["All cops are broadcasting: TETRA under scrutiny"][237]
 * ["All my favorite tracing tools: eBPF, QEMU, Perfetto, new ones I built and more"][513]